All Episodes

 Oops.

-Oh, yeah, Hezbollah high in uh Dearborn.
+Oh, yeah, Hezbollah Haye in Dearborn.

 That didn't work too well there.

-But uh, if only you'd gone to American school where diversity training is mandatory, where we know that all people are valid and all ideas are equally valid, these things would not have come to you to get on a plane and blow people up.
+But if only you'd gone to American school where diversity training is mandatory, where we know that all people are valid and all ideas are equally valid, these things would not have come to you to get on a plane and blow people up.

-Now that I've got the attention I see, I'm trying to build bridges to a different audience.
+See, I'm trying to build bridges to a different audience.

-I know many of you are wondering what is he talking about?
+I know many of you are wondering, what is he talking about?

-Well, I'm trying to speak in the language that would draw in other Kims, uh our earlier caller, other folks out there who have been lost in the wilderness of liberalism for too long and need to get connected to a rational reality again.
+Well, I'm trying to speak in the language that would draw in other Kims, our earlier caller, other folks out there who have been lost in the wilderness of liberalism for too long and need to get connected to a rational reality again.

 So I'm going to use their vocabulary to draw them in.